Is Naamkaran’s Zain Imam Dating His Co-actress Aditi Rathore?

 Are Zain Imam & Aditi Rathore Dating?

-A source had revealed an entertainment portal, "Zain and Aditi are very close to each other.
+A source revealed to an entertainment portal, "Zain and Aditi are very close to each other.
 They have started liking each other.
 And even they credit their fans for showing them that how good they look together."

 Zain & Aditi